Pat Neshek: Minnesota Twins

 Neshek made his MLB debut on July 7, 2006, pitched two innings and allowed just one hit.
 On July 30, he earned his first major league career win against the Detroit Tigers after pitching one-third of an inning.
 Neshek appeared in 32 games in his rookie year, accumulating 37 innings pitched, a 4–2 record, six home runs allowed, but just 23 hits and 53 strikeouts with a 2.19 ERA.
 Those rates were 5.6 hits per nine innings allowed (H/9) and 12.5 strikeouts per 9 innings pitched (K/9).

 Neshek began the 2007 season 2–0 with a 2.25 ERA in 12 relief appearances.
 In May, he gave up only six hits in 13 2/3 innings pitched, had 18 strikeouts and posted a very impressive 0.66 ERA.
 He was chosen as one of five candidates for the final online fan vote for the All-Star game along with Jeremy Bonderman, Kelvim Escobar, Roy Halladay, and Hideki Okajima.
-The spot went to Okajima despite a campaign by Twin fans and national sports blogs to "Pitch in for Pat".
+The spot went to Okajima despite a campaign by Twin fans and national sports blogs to "Pitch in for Pat."
 Neshek finished third in the voting.

 Neshek suffered his first loss of the season against the New York Yankees on July 5, but then won three games in 14 days improving his record to 6–1.
 He posted a 3.97 ERA during the month of July, and regressed to a 5.06 ERA in August.
 On September 20, the Twins shut him down for the season because of shoulder/elbow fatigue.
 Neshek ended the season at 7–2, appearing in 74 games (fifth in the American League) with 74 strikeouts and pitching a total of 70 1/3 innings with a 2.94 ERA.
-He was honored at the annual Twins' diamond ceremony with the 2007 Dick Siebert Award.
+He received the 2007 Dick Siebert Award, given by the Twins to the best MLB player from the upper midwest.